Plains in Yoakum County, Texas — The American South (West South Central)

 Erected 1965 by State of Texas.
 (Marker Number 5927.)

 Other nearby markers.
-At least Discovery Well in the Wasson Field (approx. 9.7 miles away).
+At least 1 other marker is within 10 miles of this marker, measured as the crow flies.
+Discovery Well in the Wasson Field (approx. 9.7 miles away).

 1. Original Location and Inscription

 The marker was originally installed in 1936 one mile east of Plains on US 380.
 The original marker read: